raydonglethe15th/KITCOWidget/README.md

 🪙 KITCO Metals Widget

-A modern WPF desktop widget that displays live gold and silver price charts using a clean dark UI, metallic accents, and a custom dual‑coin icon inspired by the Canadian Gold Maple Leaf and the American Silver Eagle.
+A modern WPF desktop widget that displays live gold and silver price charts using a clean dark UI.

 📌 Overview